tndrle/PyLuaTeX/README.md

 After that, the custom macro `\pytypeset` is responsible for typesetting the code and its output.

 Using a different code listings package like *minted*, or typesetting inline code is very easy.
+You can also define your own environments that combine Python code and typesetting.
 See the `typesetting-*.tex` examples in the `example` folder.

 ## How It Works